Asuri-Team/ctf-xinetd/README.md

 # Introduction
 This image contains xinetd to provide remote access services for pwn challenges, and also contains tcpdump to dump network traffics into pcap file.

-Notice: we use a modified xinetd version from our team to restrict syscalls called by xinetd services.
-In order to use this feature, docker container must run with `--privileged` option.
+Notice: we use a modified xinetd version from our team to restrict syscalls called by xinetd services. ~~In order to use this feature, docker container must run with `--privileged` option.~~ No more `--privileged` needed now.

 # Usage